ANOVA

 Getting Started

 To demonstrate the various types of sums of squares, we’ll create a data frame called df_disease taken from the SAS documentation.
+The corresponding data can be found here.

 The Model